One of the more common questions to come up when someone begins shopping for a Spec Miata is: “Which is the best year car for Spec Miata?”

 2001-2005 “NB2” NB second gen with 1.8 VVT engine.

 The big change for the NB2 is the addition of Variable Valve timing.
 While not a knockout horsepower adder, it does have more torque through the rpm range.
-The restrictor plate is slightly larger than the 99-00, but the NB2 has another 25lbs of minimum weight over the NA8 and NB1.
+The restrictor plate is slightly larger than the 99-00, but the NB2 has another 50lbs of minimum weight over the NA8 and NB1.